 - Core module N

-Students on PG Diploma or MA will study another optional module such as Key concepts in Inclusion or Understanding Severe and Profound Multiple Learning Difficulties.
-Students on the MA route will then complete an independent research project, either the Dissertation on its own, or the Research Thesis and Research Methods modules together.
+If you are studying for the MA, you will have to complete an independent research project, either the Dissertation on its own, or the Research Thesis and Research Methods modules together.

 Methods of Learning

-For this programme taught study would be a combination of lectures, seminars and online activities which is usually 3 hours per week, per module.
-We recommend students to spend 10 hours per week, per module in self-directed study time.
+For this course, taught study is usually three hours per week, per module.
+We also recommend that you spend 10 hours per week, per module in self-directed study time.

-PG Certificate– one year full time or between one to two years part-time.
+The PG Certificate includes two 30 credit modules and takes one year full-time or between one and two years part-time.

-PG Diploma– one year full time or between two to three years part-time.
+The PG Diploma includes four 30 credit modules and takes one year full-time or between two and three years part-time.

-Assessment procedures are flexible and sensitive to either personal interests or existing professional workloads.
-Modules are assessed on the basis of essays, case studies, portfolios or reports and small-scale research projects.
+Our assessment procedures are flexible and work around your personal interests and professional workloads.
+Assessment is usually in the form of essays, case studies, portfolios, reports and research projects.